-A online course may not be your first means of making $100 but it should be on your radar.
-Once you’ve gone through the leaning process it’s a terrific way to make an online income.
+An online course may not be your first means of making $100 but it should be on your radar.
+Once you’ve gone through the learning process it’s a terrific way to make an online income.

 The idea that you can make money selling printables just blows me away.
 Create an inspirational text graphic on Canva and sell it directly from your blog.

 The opportunities with printables are only limited by your imagination.
 Workbooks, planners, how-to guides, recipes, digital images.
 These items can be so quick to produce.

 First, work out what will appeal to your readers.
 Don’t sweat this too much.
 Printables are quick to make and you can find your best sellers by trial and error.

 Secondly set up your printable store.
 You can sell your printables via a Shopify store or add links to Sendowl.

 Thirdly, signup for business accounts with Stripe and Paypal, load your products and start selling.
 Don’t forget to promote your printables on your blog and social media.

 Coaching or Services

 If you have the skills, a blog is an excellent way to attract clients for coaching or services.
 The growth of the internet and the blogging community has added to the opportunities.

 - Freelance Writing